knifeyspoony/idapython_scripts/bit_tester/README.md

                     break

         if value is None:
-            # Originally I wasn't going to pop a form here, but then the user might think the
+            # Originally wasn't going to pop a form here, but then the user might think the
             # plugin is broken..
             self.logger.debug(f"No immediate values less than 64 to check on current line.")
         else: